homearanya/alistair-psychologist/src/pages/services/personal-counselling.md

 intro: >-
   Psychotherapy will provide a safe and accepting space to move towards a thriving life.
+excerpt: >-
+  Psychotherapy will provide a safe and accepting space to move towards a thriving life.
 thumbnailimage:
   alt: Personal Counselling
   image: /img/relationship.png